simonis/mmap-pause/README.md

 ### Running the tests

 A c4.4xlarge instance has 16 vCPUs and 30gb of memory.
 For each experiment I ran 4 JVMs in parallel for four hours with the above option plus one of `-XX:-UsePerfData`, `-XX:+PerfDisableSharedMem`, `-XX:-PerfDisableSharedMem` (the default), and `-XX:+PerfAsyncSharedMem`.
 The last option (`PerfAsyncSharedMem`) is a quick POC for evaluating the impact of asynchronously writing out the hsperf data counters to shared memory from an independent thread.
 With `-XX:+PerfAsyncSharedMem` the JVM will allocate both, traditional as well as shared memory for the Jvmstat counters.
-However, at runtime the counters will always be updated in the anonymous memory (like with `-XX:+PerfDisableSharedMem`) and only be written out periodically to shared memory (currently every `PerfDataSamplingInterval` ms) from an independent thread (see the code for [JDK 8](https://github.com/simonis/jdk8u-dev/tree/PerfAsyncSharedMem), [JDK 17](https://github.com/simonis/jdk17u-dev/tree/PerfAsyncSharedMem) and [JDK tip](https://github.com/simonis/jdk/tree/PerfAsyncSharedMem)).
+However, at runtime the counters will always be updated in the anonymous memory (like with `-XX:+PerfDisableSharedMem`) and only be written out periodically to shared memory (currently every `PerfDataSamplingInterval` ms) from an independent thread (see the code for [JDK 8](https://github.com/simonis/jdk8u-dev/tree/PerfAsyncSharedMem), [JDK 11](https://github.com/simonis/jdk11u-dev/tree/PerfAsyncSharedMem), [JDK 17](https://github.com/simonis/jdk17u-dev/tree/PerfAsyncSharedMem) and [JDK tip](https://github.com/simonis/jdk/tree/PerfAsyncSharedMem)).

 In parallel I ran `./diskload.sh` with four parallel processes to generate I/O load on the disks and `LINES=20 top -b -d 10 > /dev/shm/tmp/top.log` for a general overview of the system.
 The typical `top` output during the runs looks as follows (indicating that there are more than enough CPU and memory resources for the Java processes):
 ```